Jeevamk/React-Notes/README.md

 -You create React Elements using JSX syntax or React.createElement() function, specifying the type of element.

 # Q: `State`:
+-<b>State is a javascript object that can store the data or information related to react component and it can used to store, manage and update the data within the application.<b><br>
+-It allow for dynamically changes the user interface.<br>
 -State represents the internal data of a component that can change over time.
 -Unlike props, which are passed down from parent components and are immutable, state is managed internally by the component and can be modified using the setState() method.
 -Changes to the state trigger re-rendering of the component, updating the UI to reflect the new state.